michaelnordmeyer/michaelnordmeyer.github.io/_posts/2021-06-25-my-wordpress-repositories-on-github.md

   - Blogging
   - Development
 ---
 I still have some repositories on Github I have used for customizing my former WordPress installations.
 I didn't use them in a while because Github Pages still fit my needs better.
-No hosting, no hassle, and blazingly fast because the pages are static.
+No hosting, no hassle, and blazingly fast, because the pages are static.

 Some changes to update and fix great plugins, which haven't been updated in a while: